se-edu/learningresources/contents/performance/PerformanceProfiling.md

 ## 1. Run a performance profiling session

-Before you start, you will be asked to choose a profiling method.
-It is recommended to use **CPU sampling** for your first profiling session.

-> To start a performance profiling session, follow this guide on [Creating and running a performance session](https://msdn.microsoft.com/en-us/library/ms182372.aspx#Anchor_0).
+To start a performance profiling session, follow this guide on [Creating and running a performance session](https://msdn.microsoft.com/en-us/library/ms182372.aspx#Anchor_0).

 ## 2. View the performance report